ReImaginED

 8.

-If appropriate, royalties from adaptations by foreign governments will help fund ongoing infrastructure and research and development.
+If appropriate, royalties from adaptations by foreign governments can help fund ongoing infrastructure and research and development.